Learned Optimizers for Analytic Continuation: Results and discussions

-\paragraph{Performance and parameter efficiency.} Our learned optimizers, LISTA and RLISTA, have higher performance than vanilla ISTA, as compared in Fig. \ref{fig:Comparasion-Optimizer}(a).
+Our learned optimizers, LISTA and RLISTA, have higher performance than vanilla ISTA under the small noise level, as compared in Fig. \ref{fig:Comparasion-Optimizer}(a).
 For simple spectra with only one sharp peak near the origin, all three optimizers can recover the solution well.
-But for complex spectra containing more broad peaks, ISTA can only give a single sharp peak, while both LISTA and RLISTA can produce the ground truth with high accuracy.
+But for complex spectra containing more broad peaks, ISTA can only give a single sharp peak, while both LISTA and RLISTA can produce the ground truth with high accuracy as measured by the root-square error (RSE):

+where $\tilde{a}$ is the ground truth spectral function in the test set and $a^*$ is the prediction of the optimizer.
+For the same task in Fig. \ref{fig:Comparasion-Optimizer}(a), ISTA, LISTA, and RLISTA give $\text{RSE}=0.155$, 0.016, 0.009 for single peak recovery and 0.24, 0.014, 0.02 for multi-peak recovery, respectively, showing an order of magnitude improvement in our learned optimizers.

-Our neural networks may be viewed as a variation of the fully-connected network (FCN) but show higher parameter efficiency.
-This is seen by comparison with the conventional FCN of one or two hidden layers.
-For simplicity, the width of single FCN is set equal.
-The neural performance is measured by the root square error (RSE),
+Our neural networks may be viewed as a variation of the fully-connected network (FCN) but have higher parameter efficiency measured by RSE.
+This can be seen by comparison with the conventional FCN of one or two hidden layers and more advanced neural networks (4-layer FCN and 3-layer CNN-FCN) of varying width.
+For simplicity, the width of single FCN is set equal and given in Appendix \ref{App:Training}.
+As shown in Fig. \ref{fig:Comparasion-Optimizer}(b), (R)LISTA can achieve better accuracy than all others with several times more parameters.
+Of course, deeper CNN-FCN may have higher parameter efficiency if more convolutional layers are used.
+However, deep FCNs are known difficult to train and require more advanced techniques like normalization \cite{Ioffe2015,Ba2016,Wu2018}.